This post may contain affiliate links. Please see our disclosure policy for more details.

 Serving Suggestions

-Here are some delicious ways to enjoy these cheesy broccoli egg bites.
+Here are some delicious ways to enjoy these cheesy broccoli bites.

 - Dipping sauce – serve with sugar free pizza sauce, ranch dressing, Greek yogurt, hummus, etc.